-Answering a few questions can take you toward the best projector under 500 dollars.
+Answering a few questions can take you toward the best projector under 500.
 Since we are oblivious to the fact that there are so many projector buying factors, we end up buying unnecessary projectors.
 Let’s see what I mean by saying that.

-In this article, I have three best projectors under $500 of 2021.
+In this article, I have reviewed the best projectors under 500 of 2024.
 Therefore, I am targeting three types of users:

 - First, those who are normal users.
 For example, If you want a projector for watching movies or any other favorite stuff at your home, congrats, you belong to this category.
 You should be looking at DLP and LCD types of projectors; both will work for you.